whatsmate/whatsmate.github.io/_posts/2017-04-11-send-whatsapp-group-message-php.md

 3. Remember the name you gave to the group (e.g. "Happy Club")
 4. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/c79042e8d69758f241e1323d095a5874.js"></script>
 5. Customize the TODO lines in the PHP page:
+   * Specify your gateway instance ID on line 2.
-   * Specify your Client ID and Client secret on lines 2 and 3.
+   * Specify your Client ID and Client secret on lines 3 and 4.
-   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 6.
+   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 7.
-   * Specify the group name (e.g. Happy Club) on line 7.
+   * Specify the group name (e.g. Happy Club) on line 8.
-   * Specify the content of the message on line 8.
+   * Specify the content of the message on line 9.
 5. Visit the PHP page you just created to send your group message.